osmosis-labs/mesh-security/docs/ibc/Rewards.md

 must guarantee to hold `rewards` tokens in reserve to be released by future IBC packets on this channel.

-The provider side has a new variant `ProviderPacket::TransferFunds {}` which specifies the among and the recipient address on the consumer chain.
+The provider side has a new variant `ProviderPacket::TransferRewards {}` which specifies the among and the recipient address on the consumer chain.
 If the converter contract hold those tokens in reserve (always in the case of a correct provider chain), it must release them to the given address.
 The consumer chain must be designed to handle rollbacks here